Avoid Sugar at Breakfast

 - A hard cheese such as manchego or pecorino, or goat cheese for the eggs.

-- Nuts and nut butter to pair with fruit for a quick breakfast.
+- Unsweetened nuts or nut butter to pair with apple slices for a quick breakfast

 - Frozen fruit for smoothies

-- Rice cakes (for nut butter and banana of course)
+- Rice cakes (think nut butter and banana slices)

 - Plain unsweetened yogurt

 - Stock cinnamon, vanilla extract, and cardamom for adding on top of yogurt or oatmeal.